-B Total returns do not reflect charges attributable to your insurance company's separate account.
+^C Total returns do not reflect charges attributable to your insurance company's separate account.
 Inclusion of these charges would reduce the total returns shown.

-1 Total returns would have been lower if certain expenses had not been reduced during the applicable periods shown.
+^D Total returns would have been lower if certain expenses had not been reduced during the applicable periods shown.

-Fees and expenses of any underlying Fidelity Central Funds are not included in the Fund's expense ratio.
-The Fund indirectly bears its proportionate share of the expenses of any underlying Fidelity Central Funds.
-Based on their most recent shareholder report date, the expenses of any underlying non-money market Fidelity Central Funds were less than .005%.

-Expense ratios reflect operating expenses of the class.
-Expenses before reductions do not reflect amounts reimbursed by the investment adviser or reductions from brokerage service arrangements or reductions from other expense offset arrangements and do not represent the amount paid by the class during periods when reimbursements or reductions occur.
-Expenses net of fee waivers reflect expenses after reimbursement by the investment adviser but prior to reductions from brokerage service arrangements or other expense offset arrangements.
-Expenses net of all reductions represent the net expenses paid by the class.

-Amount does not include the portfolio activity of any underlying Fidelity Central Funds.
+- ^E Fees and expenses of any underlying mutual funds or exchange-traded funds (ETFs) are not included in the Fund's expense ratio.
+The Fund indirectly bears its proportionate share of these expenses.
+For additional expense information related to investments in Fidelity Central Funds, please refer to the "Investments in Fidelity Central Funds" note found in the Notes to Financial Statements section of the most recent Annual or Semi-Annual report. - ^F Expense ratios reflect operating expenses of the class.
+Expenses before reductions do not reflect amounts reimbursed, waived, or reduced through arrangements with the investment adviser, brokerage services, or other offset arrangements, if applicable, and do not represent the amount paid by the class during periods when reimbursements, waivers or reductions occur. - 6 Amount does not include the portfolio activity of any underlying mutual funds or exchange-traded funds (ETFs).